webcrumbs/javascript-crumbs/chapters/introduction/Readme.md

 Microsoft introduced Internet Explorer 3 with a JavaScript implementation called JScript
 (so called to avoid any possible licensing issues with Netscape).

-> #### the war of the browsers
->
-> Microsoft’s implementation of JavaScript meant that
-> there were two different JavaScript versions floating around:
+> Microsoft’s implementation of JavaScript meant that there were different versions of the langauge floating around.
-> JavaScript in Netscape Navigator and JScript in Internet Explorer.
->
-> JavaScript had no standards governing its syntax or features,
-> and its different versions only highlighted this problem.
+> JavaScript had no standards governing its syntax or features, and its different versions highlighted this problem.

 #### 1997
-Netscape submitted the language to Ecma International, a European standards organization.
-which resulted in the first edition of the ECMAScript standard in 1997.

 With industry fears mounting, it was decided that the language must be standardized.
-JavaScript 1.1 was submitted to the European Computer Manufacturers Association (Ecma) as a proposal.
+So Netscape submitted JavaScript 1.1 to the European Computer Manufacturers Association (Ecma) as a proposal.

+ECMA defined a new standard of the scripting language named *ECMAScript* (pronounced as "ek-ma-script").

+The ISO and IEC (ISO/IEC) adopted ECMAScript as a standard (ISO/IEC-16262).

-Technical Committee #39 (TC39) was assigned to
+> #### Technical Committee #39
+> TC39 was made up of programmers from Netscape, Sun, Microsoft, Borland, NOMBAS, and other companies, to
 > *standardize the syntax and semantics of a general purpose, cross-platform, vendor-neutral scripting language*
 > (www.ecma-international.org/memento/TC39.htm).

-Made up of programmers from Netscape, Sun, Microsoft, Borland, NOMBAS,and other companies
-defined a new scripting language named *ECMAScript* (often pronounced as “ek-ma-script”).

-The ISO and IEC (ISO/IEC) also adopted ECMAScript as a standard (ISO/IEC-16262).
-Since that time, browsers have tried, with varying degrees of success,
-to use ECMAScript as a basis for their JavaScript implementations.

 #### 1999